heiner/dylaniki/Blood_on_the_Tracks.md

 That said, the most interesting <em>musical </em>remarks concern the New York versions.
 This is of course mainly owing precisely to the open tuning.
-The biographies (i.e. Heylin) say that Dylan had learned the open D/E tuning from Joni Mitchell (I’ll refer to it as “open E” hereafter).
-This can’t be all true, since Dylan used this tuning extensively during the recording of
+The biographies (i.e. Heylin) say that Dylan had learned the open D/E tuning from Joni Mitchell (I'll refer to it as “open E” hereafter).
+This can't be all true, since Dylan used this tuning extensively during the recording of
-<em>[Freewheelin’](Freewheelin’). </em>He does use it in a
+<em>[Freewheelin'](Freewheelin'). </em>He does use it in a
 quite different way, though.

 The center of gravity in the open-tuning <em>Blood on the Tracks
 </em>songs, is the root chord E=054000 (or 054300).
 It may seem odd to
-use a chord like this, when you have the same chord on the open strings – after all, that’s the whole point of open tuning, isn’t it?
+use a chord like this, when you have the same chord on the open strings – after all, that's the whole point of open tuning, isn't it?

 Well, not quite.
-Beginners – like the Dylan of [Freewheelin’](Freewheelin’) – may find the 000000 chord convenient.
+Beginners – like the Dylan of [Freewheelin'](Freewheelin') – may find the 000000 chord convenient.
 But a more proficient and mature player like 1974-Dylan, realizes that it has a series of disadvantages compared to 054000.
-First, an open string is like a binary number: it’s either on or off, and beyond that, there is really nothing much you can do about it, whereas a skilled instrumentalist has a far greater control of the tone quality once there is a finger on the string.
+First, an open string is like a binary number: it's either on or off, and beyond that, there is really nothing much you can do about it, whereas a skilled instrumentalist has a far greater control of the tone quality once there is a finger on the string.
 Second, the uncontrolled